 The problem starts with the term itself.
 Because the closer you look at content marketing, the clearer it becomes: The word marketing is misleading here.
 It's all about content.
 And it should not promote or even sell anything.
 Rather, it should accomplish two things above all:

-- Bringing the right target group to your site
+- Attract the right target group to your site

 - Achieve a positive change in the attitude of these people towards your company